Emperor Ingyō: Titles and dating

 There is no evidence to suggest that the title tennō was used during the time to which Ingyō's reign has been assigned.
 Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
-An alternate title could have also been ヤマト大王/大君 "Great King of Yamato".
+An alternate title could have also been / "Great King of Yamato".
 The name Ingyō-tennō was more than likely assigned to him posthumously by later generations.
 His name might have been regularized centuries after the lifetime ascribed to Ingyō, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.

 Outside of the Kiki, the reign of Emperor Kinmei (Note: The 29th Emperor) (c.
 509 – 571 AD) is the first for which contemporary historiography has been able to assign verifiable dates.
 The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu (Note: Kanmu was the 50th sovereign of the imperial dynasty) between 737 and 806 AD.